 Background & Objectives

-The Novo Nordisk Foundation and the VILLUM FOUNDATION awards a total combined grant of DKK 184.3 million to the Danish Data Science Academy, which will support and initiate new initiatives for Danish research institutions and tech companies.
+The Novo Nordisk Foundation and the VILLUM FOUNDATION award a total combined grant of DKK 184.3 million to the Danish Data Science Academy, which will support and initiate new initiatives for Danish research institutions and tech companies.
 Primarily within training of experts and interdisciplinary collaboration, two crucial areas for Denmark to realize its potential within data science.

 Even though Denmark benefits from a high degree of digitization, good data sources and strong tech companies, we train too few computer science experts to cover the future needs.

-At the same time knowledge sharing and cooperation in the Danish environment must be strengthened if Denmark is to compete with the leading regions in the world.
+At the same time, knowledge sharing and cooperation in the Danish environment must be strengthened if Denmark is to compete with the leading regions in the world.